TEACHING YOUR KIDS ABOUT DEBT

 To help your kids grow their own Blue Tree forest, consider giving them pocket money, no matter how small the amount and then get them to save at least 10% of this for the long-term.
 To help them see their our financial forest growing over time, there is the Blue Tree Habit Maker tool (digital piggy bank).

-If you are struggling to work out your own financial priorities or just have no idea what you are doing with your money and want to make some changes, then come and talk to us.
-We help you achieve your financial goals by showing you how to build a money management system that is tailored to your needs and fits with your lifestyle.
+If you are struggling to work out your own financial priorities or just have no idea what you are doing with your money and want to make some changes, then come and talk to me.
+I help you achieve your financial goals by showing you how to build a money management system that is tailored to your needs and fits with your lifestyle.

 Will Rainey: After years providing investment advice to governments, insurance companies and some of the world’s largest pension schemes, Will founded Blue Tree Savings Ltd to help parents teach their kids about money.
 Blue Tree provides weekly blogs which help parents learn engaging ways to teach their kids new money topics (visit www.bluetreeblog.com).
 Blue Tree also provide workshops for companies and have now released a digital Piggy Bank which allows kids to decide where to put the money they have received and shows them their financial forest growing as they save their money.